chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	return "", -1
 }

-}} with only the necessary minimal changes to implement {{promote equity-triggered SELL add to runner by assigning book.RunnerID to the new lot, applying runner targets via applyRunnerTargets, and resetting trailing fields instead of treating it as a scalp}}.
+}} with only the necessary minimal changes to implement {{promote equity-triggered BUY add to runner by setting book.RunnerID to the new BUY lot, calling applyRunnerTargets, and resetting TrailActive/TrailPeak/TrailStop}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{promote equity-triggered SELL add to runner by assigning book.RunnerID to the new lot, applying runner targets via applyRunnerTargets, and resetting trailing fields instead of treating it as a scalp}}.
+Only apply the minimal edits required to implement {{promote equity-triggered BUY add to runner by setting book.RunnerID to the new BUY lot, calling applyRunnerTargets, and resetting TrailActive/TrailPeak/TrailStop}}.
 Return the complete file, copy-paste ready, in IDE.